 Fair lending and small businesses

 Section 1071 of Dodd-Frank Act amended ECOA to require financial institutions to compile, maintain, and submit to the CFPB certain data on applications for credit for minority-owned, women-owned, and small businesses.
-Read more about section 1071
+Read more about section 1071.
+We are also looking for stories from small business owners.

 We believe everyone deserves equal access to economic opportunity

 People with a limited understanding of the English language often encounter significant barriers in the consumer financial marketplace because of challenges understanding financial disclosures and other documents not available in their preferred language.
-We encourage financial institutions to better serve consumers with limited English proficiency (LEP) because we understand for consumers to be able to understand financial terms and make well-informed decisions.
+We encourage financial institutions to better serve consumers with limited English proficiency (LEP) because we know the importance of consumers' ability to to understand financial terms and make well-informed decisions.

 We’re committed to diversity, equity, and inclusion